Would you believe the best beaches in South America are some of the best in the world?

 The beach lies in a bay which backs on to steep mountain slopes covered in greenery, with the palm trees swaying gently in the breeze making for a lovely spot.

-Chile lies in the south west of South America, and with a huge number of islands and a very long coastline, there are certainly no shortage of beaches to be found in the country.
+Chile lies in the south-west of South America, and with a huge number of islands and a very long coastline, there is certainly no shortage of beaches to be found in the country.